-The code below sets the material link index to the string variable alloy, defined under the Declarations node.
+The following code sets the material link index to the string variable alloy, defined under the Declarations node.

+'''

 model.material("matlnk1").set("link", alloy);

+'''

-The code below sets the coordinates of a cut point data set cpt1 to the values of the 1D array samplecoords[].
+The following code sets the coordinates of a cut point dataset cpt1 to the values of the 1D array samplecoords[].